AsperaGmbH/xlsx-reader/README.md

 Extra configuration options available when constructing a new Reader() object:
 - TempDir: provided temporary directory (used for unzipping all files like Styles.xml, Worksheet.xml...) must be writable and accessible by the XLSX Reader.
 - SkipEmptyCells: will skip empty values within any cell.
 If an entire row does not contain any value, only one empty (NULL) entry will be returned.
+- ReturnUnformatted: will return numeric values without number formatting.
+(Exception: Date/Time values.
+Those are controlled by the ReturnDateTimeObjects parameter.)
-- ReturnDateTimeObjects: will not return formatted date-time strings, DateTime objects instead.
+- ReturnDateTimeObjects: will return DateTime objects instead of formatted date-time strings.
 - SharedStringsConfiguration: explained in "Notes about library performance".
 - CustomFormats: matrix that will overwrite any format read by the parser.
 Array format must match the BUILT-IN formats list documented by Microsoft.
 - ForceDateFormat: A date format that will be used for all date values read from the document.